 What is a brachioplasty?

-A brachioplasty, also known as an arm lift, is a surgical procedure to remove excessive skin from the under-surface of the upper arms.
-The procedure is performed to reshape and recontour the upper arms to give a more toned and balanced appearance.
+A brachioplasty, also known as an arm lift, is a surgical procedure our Specialist Plastic Surgeons perform in Perth to remove excessive skin from the under-surface of the upper arms.
+The procedure is performed to change the shape and coutour of the upper arms to give a more balanced appearance in proportion with your body.
 A brachioplasty is generally combined with suction lipectomy and may form part of a body contouring procedure.